 I chose to discuss Insurance Claims in this blog because when the time comes, some business owners have never been through the process and may not know what to expect.

-Additionally, if the damage is to your building, your insurance provider may recommend that you get three contractor quotes to determine a cost to repair.
-However, as the owner of the building, you have the right to request your contractor of choice without having to obtain multiple bids.
-Use the contractor that you trust to give you the best value and quality for your repair.
+Additionally, if the damage is to your building, your insurance provider may recommend that you receive bids from a professional, trustworthy contractor.
+We also recommend that you use the contractor that you trust to give you the best value and quality for your repair.

 On www.insweb.com, I found a few good tips, like, making necessary “make-shift” repairs right away so additional damage doesn’t happen.
-However, be sure not to throw away any items removed during clean-up, so the insurance adjuster can see them.
+This is best done by a professional Restoration Company and is also what your insurance company would encourage.
+It's good to know from the start that you should not throw away any items removed during clean-up, so the insurance adjuster can see them.
 Also, it’s a good idea to keep pictures of your property on file prior to any damage, so the adjuster can compare after damage.
 Also remember, whenever you make updates to your property, be sure to take new pictures.

 Below, are typical questions that may be asked when you call your insurance company, according to www.nationwide.com: